Where great minds collide to accelerate medical breakthroughs

 A two-story atrium on the fourth and fifth floor is the central hub of interaction and activity.
 In every possible way, the space encourages interaction, discourages isolation and brings together doctors and researchers in unique ways to collaborate.
 Both labs and conference rooms look out into this space, while an open staircase connects the floors to create an open and dynamic atmosphere.

-For maximum flexibility to accommodate future medical and research innovations, the structure is designed as a cube, with a universal grid structural system, 18-foot floor-to-floor heights, and stairs and vertical shafts placed on one side.
-The cube itself is wrapped on two sides with fritted glass that captures the spirit of energy and innovation.
-Baffles shade the glass curtainwall to the east and west to control heat transfer while admitting natural light.
+For maximum flexibility to accommodate the fast pace of change within health and research, the structure is designed as a cube, with a universal grid structural system.
+The cube itself is wrapped on two sides with fritted glass that captures the spirit of energy and innovation, while baffles shade the glass curtain wall to the east and west to control heat transfer while admitting natural light.
 The flowing ribbons on the exterior convey a futuristic feel, but also allude to the study of vessels, appropriately.
-Inside, a modern design aesthetic mirrors the curvilinear form of the exterior and is filled with creative lighting, focal points, bright colors and warm woods that counter play with the crisp neutrals of the building palette
+Inside, a modern design aesthetic mirrors the curvilinear form of the exterior and is filled with creative lighting, focal points, bright colors and warm woods that counterplay with the crisp neutrals of the building palette.

 CannonDesign has created a place that will fundamentally transform our academic medical enterprise.
 The unique combination of interdisciplinary scientific and healthcare facilities will not only enable us to attract and retain the very best physician scientists, but provide a springboard to the new partnerships and income streams so necessary to compete effectively at a national and international level.

 Michael E. Cain, MD, Dean, School of Medicine & Biomedical Sciences, University of Buffalo

 Through a unique public private partnership, project was delivered 2 years ahead of schedule with $20m of savings over traditional procurement.